Celeritas

 Partial compatibility and correctness is available for an extended range of Geant4:

 Since we compile with extra warning flags and avoid non-portable code, most other compilers should work.
-The full set of configurations is viewable on CI platforms (Jenkins and GitHub Actions).
+The full set of configurations is viewable on CI platform GitHub Actions).
 Compatibility fixes that do not cause newer versions to fail are welcome.

 See the contribution guide for the contribution process, the development guidelines for further details on coding in Celeritas, and the administration guidelines for community standards and roles.